cvxpy/cvxpy/_sources/tutorial/intro/index.rst.txt

 Vectors and matrices
 --------------------

-Variables can be scalars, vectors, or matrices, meaning they are 0, 1, or 2 dimensional.
+:py:class:`Variables <cvxpy.expressions.variable.Variable>` can be scalars,
+vectors, or matrices, meaning they are 0, 1, or 2 dimensional.

 .. code:: python